Ensure compliance and protect your site with tailored management plans.

 2. Risk Assessment and Management

 Once the presence of acid sulfate soils is confirmed, a risk assessment is conducted to evaluate the potential environmental impacts, such as damage to water quality, vegetation, and infrastructure.
-This assessment forms the basis for developing site-specific management strategies to mitigate the risks posed by the disturbed soils.
+This assessment forms the basis for developing site-specific management strategies to mitigate the risks posed by the disturbed soils.3.
+Regulatory Compliance

 The management of Acid Sulfate Soils is strictly regulated in NSW under the Protection of the Environment Operations Act 1997 (POEO Act) and other guidelines provided by authorities such as the EPA.
-An Acid Sulfate Soil Assessment ensures that all mitigation strategies adhere to these regulations, safeguarding the environment and infrastructure from potential harm.
+An Acid Sulfate Soil Assessment ensures that all mitigation strategies adhere to these regulations, safeguarding the environment and infrastructure from potential harm.4.
+Management Plan Development

 Based on the findings of the assessment and risk evaluation, a detailed management plan is developed.
 This plan outlines the necessary measures to prevent or reduce the effects of acid sulfate soils, such as soil treatment, neutralisation, or containment strategies.
 The management plan is tailored to the specific conditions of the site and ensures compliance with relevant environmental guidelines.